lammps/lammps/doc/src/Howto_body.rst

    x1 y1 z1
    ...
    xN yN zN
-   i j j k k ...
    diameter

-where M = 6 + 3\*N + 2\*N + 1, and N is the number of vertices in the
+where M = 6 + 3\*N + 1, and N is the number of vertices in the body
-body particle.
+particle.

-The integer line has a single value N.  The floating point line(s) list 6 moments of inertia followed by the coordinates of the N vertices (x1 to zN) as 3N values (with z = 0.0 for each), followed by 2N vertex indices corresponding to the end points of the N edges, followed by a single diameter value = the rounded diameter of the circle that surrounds each vertex.
+The integer line has a single value N.  The floating point line(s) list 6 moments of inertia, followed by the coordinates of the N vertices (x1 to zN) as 3N values (with z = 0.0 for each), followed by a diameter value = the rounded diameter of the circle that surrounds each vertex.
 The diameter value can be different for each body particle.
 These floating-point values can be listed on as many lines as you wish; see the :doc:`read_data <read_data>` command for more details.

 The 6 moments of inertia (ixx,iyy,izz,ixy,ixz,iyz) should be the values consistent with the current orientation of the rigid body